Swag3009/Background_Colour_Change/README.md

 3. Use the Start button to begin changing the background color.
 4. Use the Stop button to pause the color-changing process.

----

 ## Technologies Used

 - HTML
 - CSS
 - JavaScript

----

-## How It Works

-- The app uses JavaScript to generate random background colors using a predefined algorithm.
-- The Start button triggers an interval that updates the background color every second.
-- The Stop button clears the interval, halting the color-changing process.

----

-## Live Demo

-Check out the live demo of the app [here]().

----

 ## Learning Outcomes